Last Updated on October 25, 2021

 You get a mail daily, download a file from their portal, and transcribe it (they will provide you a guideline according to which you will work on it.
 Try shooting them a mail at [email protected] and ask if they have any open positions.

-Other options (Appen China Platform: new platform offering rates up to 15.75$/hour for English-Hindi Transcription)
+Other options (Appen China Platform: a new platform offering rates up to 15.75$/hour for English-Hindi Transcription).

-ProZ Language Job Board (One of my contact earns 18k INR monthly working on a transcription job on this site.
+ProZ Language Job Board (One of my contacts earns 300-400$ monthly working on a transcription job on this site.
 She’s a housewife, I guess.)

 Lionbridge Transcriber Opportunity (Might not last long)

-The pay for transcription jobs vary, but expect a rate of 12$ / 30-minute of audio transcription.
+The pay for transcription jobs varies but expect a rate of 12$ / 30-minute of audio transcription.
 I should emphasize the rate*, 12$ for 30 minutes of audio transcription).*

 I consider myself a fast typer (hitting speeds up to 350 CPM).
 And it took me 2-3 hours of concentrated deep work to properly edit it with their format and acceptable standards.